roobenweb/roobenweb/_posts/blog/2024-02-14-improving-design-free.markdown

 title:  "Improving My Website Design, Making Free Figma Resources"
 permalink: /blog/improving-website-design-making-free-web-design-resources/
 date: 2024-02-14
+last_modified_at: 2024-02-25
 categories: blog post
 image: /assets/img/mobile-friendly.png
 ---

-Something I'm trying to improve on is writing more.
-In the past I've worked on so many projects and websites but I never end up writing or posting about them because I never really saw the point.
-Now that I'm getting a little more serious about web design I've started doing just that.
+Something I'm trying to improve on as a person who makes websites and web application is writing more about them.
+In the past I've created a decent amount of website but I never end up writing about them because I never got the point.
+Now that I'm getting a little more serious about web design I've started realizing the benefit of blogging about them. .

 ## Improving My Websites Design
-One of the things I'm currently working on is improving the way my websites design.
+One of the things I'm currently working on is improving the way my websites looks.

 My site started out pretty basic and now it's looking better and everyday.
 Now that I mention it I'm probably going to start taking screenshots every other day to post them here to give better updates so stick around if you want to see that.